Bibtex

 papis bibtex add -q einstein save

-Check references quality
+Check reference quality

 When you’re collaborating with someone, you might come across malformed or incomplete references.
 Most journals want to have all the DOIs and URLs available.
 For this you can use the doctor command: